 Bowdre McDowell

-On June 16, 2016, at age 92, Bowdre McDowell served his 1,000th volunteer hour at the National WWII Museum in New Orleans.
+At age 92, Bowdre McDowell completed his 1,000th volunteer hour at The National WWII Museum in New Orleans, continuing a commitment that began at age 89 and honoring veterans through education and service.

 Elvin “Tampoo” Dalcourt